MicrosoftDocs/win32/desktop-src/WinSock/sample-code-for-a-service-provider-2.md

 ---
-Description: 'This section contains a source code sample that demonstrates how to implement the GetXbyY functions using the new, protocol-independent RNR functions.' ms.assetid: 'd6246d47-11c2-4e4b-8a2b-17fd9cb041fc'
+Description: This section contains a source code sample that demonstrates how to implement the GetXbyY functions using the new, protocol-independent RNR functions. ms.assetid: d6246d47-11c2-4e4b-8a2b-17fd9cb041fc
-title: Sample Code for a Service Provider
+title: Sample Code for a Service Provider ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Sample Code for a Service Provider